 7. Minimalism Dotted Grid

 If you like a no-nonsense approach to bullet journaling, then the Minimalism Art, Classic Notebook Journal is a good pick.
-Available in 10 colors ranging from vibrant to the classics, it features 192 dotted pages, a hardcover made of PU leather and an inner pocket.
-The pages are heavy and thick so there’s no bleeding or feathering when you’re writing.
-There are also ruled, squared and plain paper versions if they suit your whims better!
+Available in 10 colors ranging from vibrant to the classics, it features 192 dotted grid notebook pages, a hardcover made of PU leather, and an inner pocket.
+The pages are heavy and thick, so there’s no bleeding or feathering when you’re writing.
+There are also ruled, squared, and plain paper versions if they suit your whims better!

 8. Bamboo Bullet

-Bamboo is all the rage so why not journal on it too?
-The Bamboo Bullet Journal features 120 sheets of thick, sturdy paper.
+Bamboo is all the rage, so why not journal on it too?
+The Bamboo Bullet Journal features 120 sheets of thick, sturdy, high quality paper.
 Because each page is already numbered, you can easily create an index without having to add that extra step.
 The bamboo cover is elegant and highlighted by genuine leather binding.
 Two ribbon bookmarks help you keep track of where you left off last.